elisa-amaral/Body-Mass-Index-Calculator/README.md

 # Body Mass Index Calculator

 This project is Body Mass Index Calculator coded in JavaScript (Vanilla JS), HTML and CSS.
-The BMI Calculator generates the Body Mass Index (BMI) and the classification based on the standard BMI reference table that uses the weight in kilograms and height in meters to get the final results (BMI + classification).
+The BMI Calculator generates the Body Mass Index (BMI) and the classification based on the standard BMI reference table that uses the weight in kilograms and the height in meters to get the final results (BMI + classification).

 ## Project Link